Ghoul-tn/GAT-Transformer/README.md

 ## How to cite?
 This manuscript has been submitted to **Computers & Geosciences**.
 If you use this code or data, please cite it as follows once published:

-> Ayed, A.,Balti, H. , & Ben Abbes, A. (Under Review).
+> Ayed, A., Balti, H., & Ben Abbes, A. (Under Review).
 Graph Attention-Transformer for multivariate time series forecasting: application to drought. *Computers & Geosciences*.